pulumi/docs/content/blog/pulumi-insights-2/index.md

 ```

+## Visual Resource Import

+In addition to the powerful command line tools for simplifying the process of importing your resources into Pulumi IaC, Insights 2.0 will provide an integrated UI workflow for finding and importing resources into IaC.
+The workflow leverages the rich Insights explorer tools for finding and grouping your resources, then enabling you to automatically create a PR with the generated IaC code for the resource group, all with a click of a button.

 ## Conclusion

 Insights 2.0 provides you the set of tools needed to understand the chaos of modern enterprise clouds and to bring that chaos under control.
 The ability to scan your entire infrastructure enables you to leverage the rich visualization, remediation, and IaC migrations tools for all aspects of your infrastructure and gives you the insights needed to enable you to deliver on your strategic objectives.

+Sign up now to get notified of early [private previews](http://pulumi.com/product/waitlist) of all of the upcoming Insights 2.0 features!